 A rub made from brown sugar and Italian dressing is massaged into the chicken and packed generously onto the chicken skins before slow cooking.
 The combination of fresh garlic, Italian dressing mix and brown sugar is the perfect blend of sweet and savory that brings out the best in juicy chicken thighs.

 Your house will smell wonderful while this is cooking.
 Because it’s so easy, this crock pot recipe is great for no-fuss weeknight meals paired with some veggies and mashed potatoes or rice to soak up all that sauce.
-For more slow cooker chicken recipes, try some BBQ pulled chicken, shredded chicken tacos, chicken gnocchi soup, or this slow cooker buffalo chicken dip.
+For more slow cooker chicken recipes, try some chicken and gravy, BBQ pulled chicken, shredded chicken tacos, chicken gnocchi soup, or this slow cooker buffalo chicken dip.
 In the meantime, let’s make some crock pot brown sugar garlic chicken!

 Ingredients in Slow Cooker Brown Sugar Chicken